catderohan/PyBer_Analysis/README.md

 ## Summary
 A few business recommendations I would make to Pyber regarding the results above:
 * Adjusting prices in suburban and rural areas so the average fare per rider isn't less than the average fare per driver.
-This tells me that Pyber is losing money on Suburban and Urban rides or does not have enough drivers for suburban or urban rides.
+This tells me that Pyber is losing money on suburban and urban rides or does not have enough drivers for suburban or urban rides.
-* Increase drivers in rural and suburban areas as the cost per fare is higher than urban which means margins could be greater.
+* Increase drivers in rural and suburban areas as the cost per fare is higher than urban, which means margins could be greater on longer rides.
-* Deep dive into dips and peaks that occured from Janurary through April to look at trends, for example the last weekend in February showed an increase in all 3 city types.
+* Deep dive into dips and peaks that occured from Janurary through April to look at trends.
+For example the last weekend in February showed an increase in all 3 city types.
 * Even out the distribution of rural/suburban/urban making each city type profitable to help balance profit.
 Urban also seems to fluctuate the most on total fares each week.
-With Urban being the top contributer on total fare amounts but also the most volatile, I'd want suburban and rural to have more of a share of the profit.
+With urban being the top contributer on total fare amounts but also the most volatile, I'd want suburban and rural to bigger share on profit.